 Auto Refresh autorenew

-Disables or enables the redrawing all charts on a dashboard when newly available is available.
+Disables or enables the redrawing of all the charts on a dashboard when new data is available.
 Auto refresh is automatically disabled by certain analysis features.
 For example, if you modify the graph resolution, auto refresh is disabled.

-Sets the display period for all charts on the dashboard.
-Display period options range from 1 hour to 6 weeks.
+Time-range selectors Sets the display period for all charts on the dashboard.
 When you select a display period, all charts are redrawn.
 However, the auto refresh state is not changed.
 For more information, see Setting the display period.

 Add chart button

 Opens the new-chart dialog.
-When you save the new chart, it's added to your custom dashboard.
+If you click Save, the chart is added to your custom dashboard.

 The Add chart button isn't available for predefined dashboards.
 For custom dashboards, it's available when your role is owner or editor.